mahmoudmatar01/Spring_Security/README.md

 ## Overview

-Security is a crucial aspect of software application design, ensuring that only authorized users can access secured resources.
-When it comes to securing an application, two fundamental aspects to consider are **authentication** and **authorization**.
+Security is crucial to software application design, ensuring only authorized users can access secured resources.
+Two fundamental aspects to consider when securing an application are authentication and authorization.

 - **Authentication:** The process of verifying the user's identity, typically by requesting credentials.
 - **Authorization:** The process of verifying whether a user is allowed to perform a specific activity.

 **Spring Security** is a powerful and flexible security framework designed for securing Java-based web applications.
 While commonly used with Spring-based applications, it can also be employed to secure non-Spring-based web applications.